The debut of Seven Of Nine.

 Janeway: Fight it, Harry.
 That's an order.

-- There Is No Kill like Overkill: Seven's first suggestion for a nanorpobe-weapon is a delivery system capable of scattering the reprogrammed nanites over several star systems.
+- There Is No Kill Like Overkill: Seven's first suggestion for a nanoprobe-weapon is a delivery system capable of scattering the reprogrammed nanites over several star systems.
 Janeway talks her down to a small arsenal of anti-ship weapons that will prove a point without resorting to mass murder.

 - Think Happy Thoughts: What Janeway tells herself when Voyager is scanned by the Borg armada.